 I truly believe that the stronger the pipeline of new talent coming up, the better for everyone in the industry.

 Toronto’s newest comedians make their big-stage debut, now taking place at the iconic Rivoli for the first time ever!
-Show takes places on Wednesday, July 27, at 10:00 PM immediately following What Up!
-What Up!
-Toronto, which will take place earlier in the night.
+Show takes places on Wednesday, February 1, at 9:30 PM..

 FRESH show closes with a professional headliner, who will stay after the show for a Q&A session to answer questions about their experiences as a professional comedian.
 Prominent producers will also be invited to perform and answer questions during the Q&A about how shows are booked and produced.

-Season 5 will be recorded using a 5-camera, 7-microphone setup and will be edited in post-production to look like TV series.
+Season 7 will be recorded using a 5-camera, 7-microphone setup and will be edited in post-production to look like TV series.
 Footage of the performances are later released as a web series on YouTube including Watch Parties for all episode premieres!
 Check out footage from previous seasons below.
-(Season 1 and 2 only used one camera.
-Season 3 and 4 also uses 5 cameras and you’ll be able to see what that footage looks like once the webisodes release.)

 Stage time is limited to 3-to-4 minute sets.
 Although this may seem short, trust me I was just in Hollywood and all showcases were 3 minutes.
 In New York City, showcases are 2 minutes.
 As a new comedian it’s important to get your best material into a condensed period of time that’s as cohesive and sharp as possible before expanding to longer sets.